Sage563/brainrot-theme/README.md

 A gnome based theme thats fully brainroted.(AWARE use a virtual machine beccause this theme runs a py script that changes your .bashrc file if you havent counfigurd it yet.
 THIS REQUIRES SUDO POWER.

+DISCLAMER:
+IF YOU INSTALL THIS YOU WILL HAVE SECURITY ISSUES BECCAUSE IT RUNS A SERVICE ON ROOT.

 To install DO this: download then extract

 Go in to termail